-The objectives of the major program in French are to increase the student’s ability to communicate in French and to provide a broad understanding of the culture.
-This preparation provides the necessary background for careers in foreign language teaching, bilingual education, and the teaching of English as a second language, and for graduate study in such fields as library science and comparative literature.
-In conjunction with another area of specialization the competence gained in the French major program will prepare the student for a career in fields such as government, travel and tourism, international business and commerce, accounting, law and communications.
+The main objectives of the French major are to increase the student’s communication skills in French and enhance their understanding and appreciation for the French culture.
+This instruction and preparation provides the necessary background needed for careers in foreign language teaching, bilingual education, teaching English as a second language, and areas of graduate study.
+Pursuing a French major, in conjunction with another specialization, can not only aid the student when traveling, but also open up career opportunities fields such as government, international business/commerce, accounting, law, and communications.

 Study Abroad Option

-French majors are encouraged, although not required to study for a summer, semester, or entire academic year in a country where French is spoken.
-This is an excellent way to increase fluency in French and acquire a firsthand knowledge of the culture.
-Students may choose from the numerous accredited programs sponsored by American colleges and universities in French-speaking countries, subject to approval by appropriate College officials.
-Students should consult with the Director of the Study Abroad Program and their major advisor in the Foreign Language Department for assistance in selecting a program suitable for their special interests and needs.
+Although it is not a requirement, French majors are encouraged to study abroad in a French-speaking country for a summer, semester, or academic year in order to more fully immerse themselves in the language and culture.
+Interested students may choose from numerous accredited programs sponsored by both American and foreign countries, with approval from King’s College officials.
+Students should consult the Office of Study Abroad and their major-advisor in the Department of Foreign Languages for assistance.

 Degree Offered: Bachelor of Arts (B.A.)